CountyEthics

 Recommendations 3

-• On arrival for any future visit, check the ground at the base of the crag: if the peat and soil are still waterlogged, the rock is almost certainly still damp internally.
+• Check the ground at the crag base on any future visit: if the peat and soil are damp, the rock is certainly still wet internally regardless of surface appearance.

 11 days ago